Adafruit I2C QT Rotary Encoder Breakout with NeoPixel

 But, if you've ever tried to add encoders to your project you know that they're a real challenge to use: timers, interrupts, debouncing...

-This Stemma QT breakout makes all that frustration go away - solder in any 'standard' PEC11-pinout rotary encoder with or without a push-switch (please note an encoder is not included!).
+This Stemma QT breakout makes all that frustration go away - solder in any 'standard' PEC11-pinout rotary encoder with or without a push-switch.
 The onboard microcontroller is programmed with Adafruit's seesaw firmware and will track all pulses and pins for you and then save the incremental value for querying at any time over I2C.
 Plug it in with a Stemma QT cable for instant rotary goodness, with any kind of microcontroller from an Arduino UNO up to a Raspberry Pi.

 You can use this Arduino library to control and read data with any compatible microcontroller.
 There is also CircuitPython/Python code for use with computers or single-board Linux boards.